zeichen/ant-design/components/tabs/index.en-US.md

 ### When To Use

-Ant Design has 3 types Tabs for different situation.
+Vsi Design has 3 types Tabs for different situation.

 - Card Tabs: for managing too many closeable views.
 - Normal Tabs: for functional aspects of a page.